 \subsection{Markov decision process}

 Markov decision process (MDP) is the principal framework for decision in stochastic and uncertain environment \cite{puterman1990markov}.
 It assumes that an agent can observe the current state $s_{t}$, and choose to take an action $a_{t}$.
 Then, the agent moves to the next state $s_{t + 1}$.
-Normally, it is described as a tuple $\left(S, A , P , R , \gamma\right)$ with the following five essential elements. $S$ is a state space, including all states that can be observed by the agent. $A$ is an action space, i.e., the set of all actions that can be taken by the agent. $p \left(s^{'}|s, a\right)$ describes the probability of transferring to a specific state $s^{'}$ by taking action $a$ in the given state $s$.
-Reward function $r \left(\right. s , a , s^{'} \left.\right)$ gives the reward (positive or negative) that the agent get when making a transition from state $s$ to $s^{'}$ by taking action $a$. $\gamma$ is a discount factor that can be used to indicate short-term or long-term importance of rewards.
-The fundamental property of an MDP is that the next state $s_{t + 1}$ depends only on the current state $a_{t}$ and the action $a_t$ that the agent has taken.
-The interaction process between the agent and the environment in a Markov decision process is well illustrated in \Cref{Figure 1}.
+Normally, it is described as a tuple $\left(S, A , P , R , \gamma\right)$ with the following five essential elements. $S$ is a state space, including all states that can be observed by the agent. $A$ is an action space, i.e., the set of all actions that can be taken by the agent. $p \left(s^{'}|s, a\right) \in P$ describes the probability of transferring to a specific state $s^{'}$ by taking action $a$ in the given state $s$.
+Reward function $R: S \times A \rightarrow \mathbb{R}$ gives the expected immediate reward $R(s,a) = \mathbb{E}[r_t | s_t=s, a_t=a]$ that the agent receives after taking action $a$ in state $s$.
+Alternatively, the reward can be defined as $r(s, a, s') \in \mathbb{R}$, representing the reward received when transitioning from state $s$ to $s'$ via action $a$, where $R(s,a) = \sum_{s' \in S} p(s'|s,a) r(s,a,s')$. $\gamma$ is a discount factor that can be used to indicate short-term or long-term importance of rewards.
+The fundamental property of an MDP is that the next state $s_{t + 1}$ depends only on the state $s_{t}$ and the action $a_t$ that the agent has taken.
+The interaction process between the agent and the environment in a Markov decision process is well illustrated in \Cref{fig:MDP}.

 The final goal of the agent is to maximize long-term rewards.
-State-value function $V \left(\right. s \left.\right)$ can estimate the value of a state, which starts from a specific state $s$ following the action chosen by current policy $\pi$ of the agent.
+State-value function $V \left(\right. s \left.\right)$ can estimate the value of a state, which starts from a specific state $s$ following the action chosen by current policy $\pi$ of the agent, where $\pi$ is also a probability function.
 It can be utilized to approximate how much long-term reward the agent can gain in all next states based on the current $\pi$ shown in \Cref{state-value-function}.